c0ns0le/Scripts-Scrubbed/Readme.md

-This is a Repository for various useful Scripts written by me or found online
+This is a Repository for various useful Scripts and snippets written by me.
+There are some items such as the GoPhish Templates that I copied from other locations.